 - Information about your device and location when accessing our websites.

 Who we are and how to contact us

 The data controller for IDG is located at Central Court, 25 Southampton Buildings, London WC2A 1AL and can be contacted on email@example.com or +44 (0) 207 798 2848.

 What personal data we collect, how we use it and why we store it

 We collect personal data in several different ways for different purposes.
 These are:

 - When you are nominated to attend one of our programmes, your employer provides us with your name and email address.
 This is so we can contact you and tell you relevant information about your programme.

 - We also use this information to contact you and request further information, such as health and dietary requirements.
 This is to give us time to prepare for these requirements so that you have the best experience possible on your programme.

-- When you are nominated to take one of our surveys, your name and email address are given to us either by your company or the person who nominated you.
+- When you are nominated to take one of our surveys, your name and email address are given to us either by your employer or the person who nominated you.
 We use this information to create your personal record on our database and to send you your initial nomination notification email.

 - Your personal database record allows you to login to the survey system, take the survey and for your answers to be attributed to you.